On the Morita invariance of Categorical Enumerative Invariants: Introduction

 \subsection{Acknowledgments}

 We would like to thank Cheol-Hyun Cho, Sasha Polishchuk, Yan Soibelman and Arkady Vaintrob for useful conversations about cyclic and Calabi-Yau \Ai-categories.
+LA would like to thank Ilia Zharkov for some helpful combinatorics lessons.

-Junwu Tu was partially supported by the NSFC grant 12071290, and STCSM grant 20JC1413300.
+JT was partially supported by the National Key Research and Development Program of China No. 2023YFA1009803 and the NSFC grant 12071290.